zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Datadog](https://www.datadoghq.com/) is an enterprise monitoring tool that provides a host of solutions like APM, infrastructure monitoring, real-user monitoring, etc. It enables automatic discovery of containers, infrastructure maps, real-time monitoring, and more.
+<a href = "https://www.datadoghq.com/" rel="noopener noreferrer nofollow" target="_blank">Datadog</a> is an enterprise monitoring tool that provides a host of solutions like APM, infrastructure monitoring, real-user monitoring, etc. It enables automatic discovery of containers, infrastructure maps, real-time monitoring, and more.
 Infrastructure maps let you group containers under various parameters.

 ### LogicMonitor